KiouraIoanna/egocentric-motion-with-hand-guidance/README.md

 pip3 install pytorch_lightning==2.4.0
 pip3 install -r requirements.txt
 ```

+We had some issues with the blendify package, which we ended up installing on its own, using a more recent version.
+If you have similar issues, run ```pip3 install -r requirements_no_blendify.txt``` and install a later version of blendify instead.

 2. Download SMPL-X model here https://smpl-x.is.tue.mpg.de/ and set a proper path in get_smpl function in UniEgoMotion/dataset/smpl_utils.py